 By that time, Miss Thompson had been practicing and teaching Christian Science in Minneapolis, Minnesota, for more than a quarter-century.
 And she would continue to do so into the 1950s.1 It’s not clear how long Abigail owned this copy of the Manual, but she would have undoubtedly turned often to the book to guide her practice, which left a rich legacy of healing.

 In the early 1990s, a Christian Science nurse received Miss Thompson’s Manual as a gift from Olyn Kingbay Chapin, who deeply appreciated the support that Christian Science provides to families at the birth of a child.
-The nurse, now a Christian Science practitioner, recently donated the inscribed Manual to Longyear Museum.
+The nurse, now a Christian Science practitioner, donated the inscribed Manual to Longyear Museum in 2020.

 Mrs. Chapin and the donor had struck up a conversation when they were both visiting people at Clifton House, a former Christian Science care facility in Minneapolis.
 In her work, the donor had attended many home births, and Mrs. Chapin eagerly told her about Miss Thompson’s work as a Christian Science practitioner on many childbirth and baby cases.